World clock

 The world clock column holds the current time of any place in the world.
-Our API fully supports the world clock column, so you can filter, read, update, and clear it via the API.
+You can filter, read, update, and clear the world clock column via the API.

 Filtering the world clock column